Ask the Vaidya

 The experience and presence of ojas in every cell of the body is the foundation of vitality in every cell of the body.
 Impurities — called ama in ayurveda — play a role in limiting the flow of ojas.
 If the channels or shrotas are clogged, vitality is restricted.
 So vitality is optimum when bodily channels are clear because ojas is the material aspect of consciousness, and carries intelligence and bala.
 When ojas is flowing through bodily channels, every cell of the body is nourished with energy and intelligence.
 Ojas, the physical expression of pure intelligence, simultaneously nourishes each cell with vitality.

 Question: What causes a lack of vitality?

-- Imbalanced or weak digestion - Balanced agni (digestion) helps to form balanced tissues; tissues which sustain body.
-Balanced Agni is source of good ojas.
+- Imbalanced or weak digestion — Balanced agni (digestion) helps to form balanced tissues — tissues which sustain the body.
+Balanced agni is the source of good ojas.

-Balanced tissues have 7 functions that support good vitality.
+Balanced tissues have seven functions that support good vitality:

 - life supporting

 - sustaining the physic of the body